-The residence life office supports five language houses that represent the five modern languages taught at Reed: French, German, Russian, Spanish, and Chinese.
+The Residence Life office supports five language houses that represent the five modern languages taught at Reed: French, German, Russian, Spanish, and Chinese.
+In addition to the Woodstock Language Houses, Reed offers an Arabic language community in Bragdon.
 Each house is staffed with a native speaker (see language scholars below) and a student house advisor whose responsibility it is to work with a resident director, the appropriate language department, and student residents to make each house a center for language and culture for the entire campus.
 Each house sponsors a variety of programs during the year that enhance the opportunity to learn about the various languages and cultures each house represents.
 Students must apply to the language houses.

 Reed College brings to campus each year eight language scholars.
 Each language house is supported by a language scholars who is a native speakers of one of the five modern languages taught at Reed (French, Spanish, German, Russian, and Chinese).
 Reed also has culturally themed residence halls where three language scholars reside and support the community; the French, Spanish and Arabic Scholar (the Arabic Language Assistant/Fulbright Scholar).